 - The interaction between parent and child, family relationship, and any other issue of concern and adjustment during the divorce process;

 - How children respond to separation and divorce and how to inform them about it, means by which to spot problems and keep communication open between them as well as how to answer questions and concerns the children may have about the process;

 - The means by which parents can assist their children throughout separation or divorce, tools, ideas, specific strategies, including resources for assistance;

 - How parents can help their children after the separation or divorce and how to deal with new family arrangements and different set of rules; and

 - That cooperation may sometimes be unsuitable in cases of domestic violence.

-If you have any questions regarding the NJ Parent Educational Program, divorce or separation, and wish to be clarified on some points, do not hesitate to call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation with a NJ child custody lawyer at (201) 845-7400.
+If you have any questions regarding the NJ Parent Educational Program, divorce or separation, and wish to be clarified on some points, do not hesitate to call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation with a NJ child custody lawyer at (201) 845-7400.